Get a student of Environmental Technologist as an intern

-As the internship is a part of the Environmental Technology programme, your company is not obliged to pay a salary to the intern.
+As the internship is a part of the Environmental Technology programme, your company has no financial obligations towards the student.

 The Environmental Technologist is the first 2 years of a Bachelor’s programme which, among others, qualifies the students to work with environmental tasks in both the private and public sector.